bestia-dev-archived/indexeddb_from_rust/README.md

 It is easy to see the content of indexeddb in F12.
 Very convenient.

-## Workaround, javascript library
+## plantuml diagrams

+I will give a try to make diagrams with `plantuml`.
+Diagrams are defined using a simple and intuitive language.
+It follows the philosophy "everything as code".
+So it can be easily embedded in the code or documentation.
+The diagram can be created online on <http://www.plantuml.com/plantuml/umla/SoWkIImgAStDuNBAJrBGjLDmpCbCJbMmKiX8pSd9vt98pKi1IW80>

+## indexeddb, idb, idbr

+The original api for `indexeddb`is too hard and very old-fashioned without async/await.
-If the original api is too hard, maybe I can try with [idb](https://github.com/jakearchibald/idb) javascript library that makes it easier to use.
+I will use the [idb](https://github.com/jakearchibald/idb) javascript library that makes `indexeddb` easier to use.
 Javascript has changed over time.
 Javascript is now in ES2020 edition.
 But Typescript is even better for me.
-I will write some typescript code and invoke it from rust.
+I will write some typescript code, transpile it to javascript and invoke it from rust.
+In the end the library will use only the javascript file.
+Typescript is used only in development.

+@startuml
+[rust code] ..> [idbr]
+[idbr] ..> [idbr_imports]
+[idbr_imports] ..> [idb_exports]
+[idb_exports] ..> [idb]
+[idb] ..> [indexeddb]

+note right of (idbr): rust library note right of (idb): javascript library with async/await note right of (rust code): async/await note right of (indexeddb): no support for async/await
+@enduml

 ## Typescript adventure